 Digestible overview of copyright and publishing.
 Will teach you the difference between master and song rights, songwriter splits, administration, sub-publishing, and synchronization.
 Mandatory reading as well.

 - The SoundCloud Bible – Budi Voogt

 Shameless self-plug.
 But, if you want to learn both the basics of music marketing, business and copyright, as well as marketing, then this is a great place to get started.
 The Third Edition just launched and includes 440 pages of current industry knowledge; social media, branding, digital distribution, Hypem, YouTube and SoundCloud marketing and more.

 We’ve selected our favorite industry publications for you to read.
 Find which work best for you and subscribe to their newsletters.
 We’ll explain how to centralize these into one digestible feed later in the article.

-- Digital Music News: DMN is another leading industry publication, but has more of an editorial inclination.
-They write about industry trends, tech, and financials, but also have a large number of ‘buzz’ – more excitement drove – content, such as artist’s misbehaviors and so forth.
-Here’s what Paul Reshnikoff, founder of Digital Music News had to say about the industry.
-“The music industry is changing every single day, and new players and platforms are constantly coming up.
+- Digital Music News: DMN is another leading industry publication but has more of an editorial inclination.
+They write about industry trends, tech, and financials, but also have a large number of ‘buzz’ – more excitement driven – content, such as artist’s misbehaviors and so forth.
+Here’s what Paul Reshnikoff, founder of Digital Music News had to say about the industry: “The music industry is changing every single day, and new players and platforms are constantly coming up.
 I’d say the most successful artists are those that are creative on both the musical and promotional fronts.
 And, aren’t afraid to constantly experiment, come what may.”

 - Music Business Worldwide: MBW is considered by most as the leading industry publication on the web, renowned for their professional editorial and their informedness.
 Their editorial covers industry trends, major hires, tech innovations, legal arguments, financial analysis and opinion pieces.
 There’s also a podcast (doesn’t update too often, but the guests are interesting) and a job board (hosting most of the interesting vacancies in the industry).